A model for structured information representation in neural networks

 \paragraph{Connections between excitatory and inhibitory neurons:}

 In the following, $\mathcal{E}$ and $\mathcal{I}$ denote the pool of excitatory and inhibitory neurons within a neural space, respectively.
-The parameters for these connections are static and were calculated according to \cite{legenstein2017probabilistic} and are given in Tab.~\ref{tab:ei_params}.
+The parameters for these connections are based on data from mouse cortex \citep{avermann2012microcircuits}; the weights are static and were calculated according to \citep{legenstein2017probabilistic} and are given below in Tab.~\ref{tab:ei_params}.